yyc9337/Deep-Learning/구글 BERT의 정석/README.md

 knowledge distillation such as DistilBERT and TinyBERT.
 The book takes you through MBERT, XLM, and XLM-R in detail and then introduces you to sentence -BERT, which is used for obtaining sentence representation.
-Finally, you'll discover domain-specific BERT models such as BioBERT and ClinicalBERT, and discover an interesting variant called VideoBERT.
+Finally, you'll discover domain-specific BERT models such as BioBERT and ClinicalBERT, Wnd discover an interesting variant called VideoBERT.